OzMaatuk/networkTrafficClassification/Extra_Matirials/README.md

-EXTRA MATIRIALS
+EXTRA MATERIALS

-Here you can see some extra expiriments documentaed as PDF files. first part of those expirimets intendent to check pycaret abilities (blended model, ensembled) second part is extra manipulations over the features groups to find the most optimized features. in addtion, there is two Excel tables that includes more detailes about the features used in the research.
+Here you can see some extra experiments documented as PDF files. the first part of that experiments intended to check Pycaret abilities (blended model, ensembled) the second part is extra manipulations over the features groups to find the most optimized features. also, two Excel tables include more details about the features used in the research.